ssddanbrown/PHP-Docs-Builder/README.md

-# PHP Docs Build Container
+# PHP Docs Builder

-The project provides a container which:
+The project provides a docker container which:

 - Has the dependencies to build the PHP documentation.
 - Builds source documentation into a php.net mirror.